Invoder/ProjectileVR/README.md

 # ProjectileVR
 <b>Specifications</b>
-This Project is developed for google Cardboard.
+This Project is developed in Unity Game Engine.

+<b>Features</b>
+The project is a basic shooting the target virtual reality game.
+Game is built with primitve shapes only.